 Thinking about these things might help you identify the best person to tell.
-If no one you know seems quite right, the Beat Helpline is open from 3-10pm every day – our trained advisors will listen to you without judgment.
+If no one you know seems quite right, the Beat Helpline is open every day – our trained advisors will listen to you without judgment.
 They can help you think about who might be appropriate to approach next, and what you might want to say.
 We also run online support groups every evening, where you can talk to people in similar situations and find out what worked for them.

 If you’d like to speak to a counsellor or therapist, you could also use Beat's HelpFinder, the British Association for Counselling and Psychotherapy (BACP) website or, if you are a young person, The Mix or Youth Access.

 Before you talk to someone, you could prepare by writing down what you want to say.
 It might be helpful to think about: